 Since my background spans several industries, I usually highlight the most relevant work experience near the top of my resume.
 That way, a potential employer can see how my qualifications match the job description right away.

-So, next time a promising job alert pops up in your notifications, remember that a functional resume is worth considering.
+So, next time a promising job alert pops up in your notifications, remember that you should stay away from functional resumes, but a two-tier resume may be worth considering.
 If you still aren’t sure which one is the best route for you, Let’s Eat, Grandma is always here to help.